-[Case 8] Receipt of criminal proceeds related to a violation of the Money Lending Business Act by a leader of organization under the Rokudaime Yamaguchi-gumi
+[Case 7] Receipt of criminal proceeds related to a violation of the Amusement Business Act by a senior member of an organization under the Taishu-kai

-A leader of an organization under the Rokudaime Yamaguchi-gumi and others received cash in the name of a so-called "protection fee," knowing that such fee was paid from the proceeds of loan sharking.
-This case was cleared as a violation of the Act on Punishment of Organized Crimes (receipt of criminal proceeds, etc.).
-(Kochi, in July)
+A senior member of an organization under the Taishu-kai received cash from a man running an adult entertainment shop in the name of protection rackets, knowing that it was proceeds obtained by unlicensed operation of the shop.
+This case was cleared as a violation of the Act on Punishment of Organized Crimes (receipt of criminal proceeds).
+(Fukuoka, in June)